Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Introduction

-We address this challenge by combining geometric analysis with causal intervention in a focused case study of what we term \emph{mechanistic geometry}: representational geometry whose structure is directly tied to causal control over prediction.
-Using this integrated approach, we identify a specific geometric schema by which the identity of predicted tokens is encoded in decoder-only LLMs.
-We show that this schema is causally selective, operates over distinct geometric degrees of freedom, and is localized to late layers following a sharp depth-wise transition from context-processing to prediction-forming computation.
-This transition marks not merely a shift in representational content, but a reorganization of representation space into a form that directly supports selective causal control over token prediction.
+We address this challenge by combining geometric analysis with causal interventions in order to specifically target what we term \emph{mechanistic geometry} in LLMs: representational geometry whose structure is directly tied to causal control over prediction.
+Using this integrated approach, we show that, in the tasks and models studied here, decoder-only LLMs exhibit a sharp depth-wise transition from context-processing to prediction-forming computation.
+Following this transition, representation space is gradually reorganized into a prediction-centric geometry: angular structure becomes aligned with similarity between next-token distributions and supports selective causal control over predicted token identity, whereas representation norms carry variation that is largely decoupled from prediction similarity.
+These results show that the transition to prediction-forming computation is not merely a shift in representational content, but the emergence of a distinct geometric structure that directly support causal control over token prediction.